yungyuc/nsdhw_23au/project/leeshengcian/README.rst

 API Description
 ===============

-1. User will drag the file in the file section, and press **start**
+1. User will drag the file in the file section, and press **Start**
-2.
+2. The **Start** botton will trigger the **Transform.cpp** , which start the transfomation of file
+3. During the process, the input file will be decomposed, and store in another data structure
+4. According to the data structure, **Transform.cpp** will reconstruct the file, save it in SoA form
+5. Write the SoA form data in a new csv file, which is the **output.csv**

 Engineering Infrastructure